lan-feng/massager/doc/prompt_015.md

-Create a "Device Management" screen for the ComfyTemp app using Kotlin Jetpack Compose (or Flutter).
+Create a "Device Management" screen for the Massager app using Kotlin Jetpack Compose (or Flutter).

 ### 🎯 Page Purpose
 Allow users to select a device from their list and perform management actions such as **Rename** or **Remove device**.